Machine Learning Symmetry Discovery for Integrable Hamiltonian Dynamics: Introduction

 The term \textit{symmetry} originates from the Greek words \textit{syn} (meaning ``same'') and \textit{metron} (meaning ``measure'').
 At its core, symmetry reflects a fundamental concept in our understanding of the natural world: the ability to preserve identical measurable properties under transformations or dynamics.
 Much of the progress in physics as a science has come from uncovering symmetries within physical systems, deepening our insight into the laws governing the universe\cite{2022Symm...14.1475W,PhysRevLett.122.175701,2017NatCo...8...50P,PhysRevB.87.155114}.

 While the discovery of symmetries is invaluable, it is often a challenging task that typically requires the sophisticated expertise of physicists.
-To address this challenge, advancing field of machine learning\cite{lecun2015deep,2019RvMP...91d5002C,2016arXiv160207576C} offers a promising solution for facilitating the comprehensive discovery of symmetries in complex systems.
+To address this challenge, advancing field of machine learning\cite{lecun2015deep,2019RvMP...91d5002C,2016arXiv160207576C} offers a promising set of tools for assisting symmetry discovery from data in controlled physical settings.
 One significant advantage of machine learning in this context is its ability to learn and compress from large volumes of data.
-This data-driven approach can sometimes surpass human intuition, as machine learning algorithms can identify patterns and correlations that may not be manifest to human researchers.
+This data-driven approach provides a systematic way to extract patterns and correlations from data that may not be evident from standard theoretical analysis.
 By harnessing the vast amounts of data generated in scientific research, machine learning holds the potential to accelerate discovery and provide new insights into the fundamental laws and symmetries governing physical systems\cite{2023Natur.620...47W,kashinath2021physics,2020NatPh..16.1050H}.

+Previous work has demonstrated learning-based approaches to uncovering continuous symmetries in classical mechanical systems, primarily in settings with regular dynamics where conserved quantities admit stable functional representations\cite{2023arXiv231000105Y,PhysRevLett.128.180201,PhysRevLett.126.180604,pmlr-v202-yang23n,otto2023unified,forestano2023deep,2024arXiv241008087V,PhysRevE.106.045307}.
+In this paper we similarly focus on benchmark Hamiltonian systems with integrable dynamics, where the relevant conserved quantities are well-defined on the sampled phase-space region and admit compact representations.
+A natural next step within this line of work is to develop a systematic framework for discovering continuous Lie group symmetries, particularly non-Abelian ones, directly from trajectory data, without assuming prior analytic knowledge of the conserved quantities.